Yamato-Security/hayabusa/README.md

 * Sigma rule support to convert sigma rules to hayabusa rules
 * Currently it supports the most sigma rules compared to other similar tools and even supports count rules
 * Event log statistics (Useful for getting a picture of what types of events there are and for tuning your log settings)
-* Rule tuning configuration by excluding bad rules or noisy rules
+* Rule tuning configuration by excluding unneeded or noisy rules
+* MITRE ATT&CK mapping

 # Planned Features

 * Enterprise-wide hunting on all endpoints
 * Japanese language support
-* MITRE ATT&CK mapping
 * MITRE ATT&CK heatmap generation
 * User logon and failed logon summary
 * Input from JSON logs